Digimon: Television series

 Multiple Digimon anime series have been produced by Toei Animation since 1999.
 The first of these was Digimon Adventure; it began as a short film, but after its storyboard was finished, a request for the film to become a television series was made.
 The film debuted in theaters a day before the series debuted on TV.

-The first six Digimon series were adapted into English for release in Western markets, with the first four treated as a single show under the collective title Digimon: Digital Monsters.
-The sixth series, Digimon Fusion, was only partially localized; its third season was never adapted into English.
+There are seven Digimon series adapted into English for release in Western markets, with the first four treated as a single show under the collective title Digimon: Digital Monsters.
+The sixth series, Digimon Fusion, was only partially dubbed; its third season was never dubbed into English.

-Overview

 Films

-Several Digimon featurette films were released in Japan, with some of them seasonal tie-ins for their respective television series.
+Several Digimon films were released in Japan, with some of them seasonal tie-ins for their respective television series.
 Footage from the first three films was used for the American-produced Digimon: The Movie.